If you get frost, it’s important to put your garden “to bed.” A thorough fall cleanup means a healthy, vital garden next spring!

 - Once most of the garden soil is exposed, add a layer of compost, leaves, manure (if you have it), and lime (if you need it).
 Gently till into the soil.

 - Another option is to sow cover crops such as winter rye to improve your soil and reduce weeks.
-See our Related Article above on Cover Crops for the U.S. and for Canada.
+See our article on Cover Crops for the U.S. and Cover Crops for Canada.

 - If some areas have hopelessly gone to weeds, cover them with black plastic and leave it in place over the winter and into the spring to kill sprouting seeds.